Kingxukai/linux/Documentation/networking/device_drivers/fddi/skfp.rst

 You can send email to: linux@syskonnect.de

-When contacting our technical support, please ensure that the following information is available:
+When contacting our technical support, please ensure that the woke following information is available:

 - System Manufacturer and Model
 - Boards in your system